messagebird/java-rest-api/README.md

 Running with unit tests
 -----------------------
 Running unit tests requires you to create a developer key.
-You can create one for free on https://www.messagebird.com/nl/signup, or when you have one already you can skip registration and go to https://www.messagebird.com/nl/settings/developers/access to create or get your test access key.
+You can create one for free at https://dashboard.messagebird.com/en/sign-up, or when you have one already you can skip registration and go to https://dashboard.messagebird.com/en/settings/developers/access to create or get your test access key.
 Once you have such key you can run the unit tests like this:

 ```shell